liujialin8931/liujialin8931.github.io/index.md

 ### On-going project (updated March 20, 2020)

-> Assessment on Transportation Related Carbon Dioxide Emissions in the Yangtze River Delta, Jialin Liu et al., 2020, Travel Behavior and Society.
+> Assessment on Transportation Related Carbon Dioxide Emissions in the Yangtze River Delta, Jialin Liu et al., 2020.

-> Carbon Budgets Over a Deciduous Need-leaf Boreal Forest on Continuous Permafrost at Southern Margin of Central-Siberia, Jialin Liu et al., 2020, Journal of Geophysical Research-Biogeosciences.
+> Carbon Budgets Over a Deciduous Need-leaf Boreal Forest on Continuous Permafrost at Southern Margin of Central-Siberia, Jialin Liu et al., 2020.

-> Temperate Phenology in Response to Climate Extremes, lead by Canyu Zhu（junior of NYUSH), supervised by Jialin Liu, Biogeosciences.
+> Temperate Phenology in Response to Climate Extremes, lead by Canyu Zhu（junior of NYUSH), supervised by Jialin Liu.

-> Impacts of Regional Climate Anomalies on the Urban Tourism in Yangtze River Delta, lead Haoze Zhu (junior of NYUSH), supervised by Jialin Liu, Journal TBD.
+> Impacts of Regional Climate Anomalies on the Urban Tourism in Yangtze River Delta, lead by Haoze Zhu (junior of NYUSH), supervised by Jialin Liu.

-> Public Housing Effect on Neighborhood Sentiment in 3 Major Cities of US, lead by Zhirui Yao (senior of NYUSH), supervised by Jialin Liu, Journal TBD.
+> Public Housing Effect on Neighborhood Sentiment in 3 Major Cities of US, lead by Zhirui Yao (senior of NYUSH), supervised by Jialin Liu.

 > 3D Modeling for Urban Buildings and Improving Deep Learning Algorithm for Spatial Targets Recognization, lead by Wujie Duan & Wenxin Feng (Senior of NYUSH), supervised by Jialin Liu, also the a part of the [Capstone Project](https://shanghai.nyu.edu/academics/majors/data-science).